vjarai/jarai.CleanCodeWithAI.csharp/Datenbank/docs/PROMPTS.md

 You are a MS SQL Server database developer.

 # Create Database
-create a database named Shopping on the local sql server with tables for customers, produchts and a many to many relation between them.
+create a database named Shopping on the local sql server with tables for customers, products and a many to many relation between them.

 # Insert Test Data
 insert at least 10 test records in all tables